When and how to complain to the Adjudicator's Office about their service or decision.

-If you’re not happy with our service, (not our decision) let the member of staff know who’s dealing with your complaint.
-They will try to resolve matters.
+If you are dissatisfied with our service, not our decision, let the member of staff know who’s dealing with your complaint.

-If the matter is not resolved to your satisfaction, you can complain to us by phone or in writing (mark your letter with ‘Complaint about the Adjudicator’s Office’).
+If the matter is not resolved to your satisfaction, contact us

 If you’re still not happy with our service, write to our Head of Office for a second review.

-How the Adjudicator’s Office helps HMRC and the VOA to learn from complaints
+How the Adjudicator’s Office helps HMRC, the VOA and the Home Office to learn from complaints

 We are a learning organisation and welcome feedback.
 We will always consider feedback and where wider lessons are raised, we will use this opportunity to improve customer service.